-At Controlled Investments, LACERA expects investment managers to apply this Policy to all contracts valued at \$100,000 or more.
+Minimum Contract Size: This Policy shall apply to all contracts valued at \$25,000 or more.
 Contract value refers to the total project work to be contracted for, with desegregation by trade or task.
-Desegregation designed to evade the requirements of this Policy is not permitted.
+Desegregation designed to evade the requirements of this Policy shall not be permitted.